Genzyme Allston Landing Facility Expansion

 © Lam Partners

-Perched along the Charles River, the original Genzyme Allston Landing building is a pharmaceutical manufacturing facility, with a red brick façade.
-The glass curtain wall of this LEED Silver addition is a strong contrast to the older facility, yet it still maintains subtle hints of the older design.
+Perched along the Charles River, the original Genzyme Allston Landing building is a pharmaceutical manufacturing facility with a red brick façade.
+The glass curtain wall of this LEED Silver addition is a strong contrast to the older facility, yet it still maintains subtle hints of the previous design.

 Predominantly T8 fluorescent systems provide ambient illumination, while task lighting was used throughout the building to boost local light levels in workstations, and to allow users to adjust their own work environment.

 The internal lighting systems also provide the lighting effect for the building at night.
-No façade lighting was used, but instead a few key lighting elements remain lighted for a few extra hours at night, giving passers-by a glimpse into the inner workings of the space.
+No façade lighting was used, but instead some key lighting elements remain lighted for a few extra hours at night, giving passers-by a glimpse into the inner workings of the space.